 Damages for Concussion Injuries in a South Carolina Car Accident

 If you received your concussion in a car accident, you can make a claim for: medical bills, lost wages, vehicle damage, and pain and suffering.
 In a pain and suffering claim, the judge and/or jury will want to hear from you about the symptoms you suffered from and how they impacted your life.
-You should work closely with your South Carolina personal injury attorney to prepare your testimony.
+You should work closely with your Greenville personal injury attorney to prepare your testimony.

 One of the biggest problems associated with claiming damages for your car accident related concussion is that post-concussion syndrome and some of its associated symptoms may be vague.
 Therefore, medical experts can have different opinions as to whether or not you have post-concussion syndrome.